Middle School

 The intention of Sacred Heart education is to address the whole person.
 The counseling program in the Middle School consists of several components designed to advocate for and promote the spiritual, academic, personal and social development of each student.
 The counselor is part of a multidisciplinary team that provides a caring atmosphere in which to nurture with love and concern, each child's total development.

-The counseling program provides classroom lessons and activities to help foster personal growth; consultation to faculty, staff and families; and confidential individual counseling, referral and resource services and support for students and their families.
-In addition, the counselor participates in grade-level team meetings, facilitates educational programs for parents and faculty, leads parent peer groups and student-parent book club groups.
+The counseling program provides classroom lessons and activities to help foster personal growth; consultation with faculty, staff, and families; confidential individual counseling, referral, and resource services and support for students and their families.
+The counselor supports a social board and card game time during recess in the winter as well as the Big Gator/Little Gator Grade 8 and Grade 5 mentorship program.
+In addition, the counselor participates in grade-level team meetings, facilitates educational programs for parents and faculty, and supports all parent programming.

 Hope Hallock